Informal Options for Addressing a Concern

 Human Resources and the Institute Discrimination and Harassment Response (IDHR) office often recommend informal resolution as a first step in MIT’s complaint resolution process.
 Informal complaint resolution is often quicker than the formal complaint process, less disruptive to the working or education environment, involves fewer people, and generally helps preserve working or educational relationships.

-If you try an informal approach and it does not successfully resolve your concerns, you can later file a Complaint (for alleged violations of Conduct Policies) or a Request for Review of a Non-Conduct Policy (for alleged violations of other MIT employment policies).
+If you try an informal approach and it does not successfully resolve your concerns, you can later file a Complaint (for alleged violations of Conduct Policies) or a Request a Review of a Non-Conduct Policy Violation (for alleged violations of other MIT employment policies).

 Options